 Basic Internet Research: How to Find and Cite Appropriate Sources

 I wrote this guide for students in my Spring 2014 section of Ling-L 306, an undergraduate introductory Phonetics class at Indiana University.
-As such, some of the information is particularly focused on LINGUISTICS, and particularly relevant to students at IU.
-That said, a great deal is also universally applicable and will be useful to non-linguists and to non-IU students.
+As such, some of the information is particularly focused on that specific class and on LINGUISTICS in general, and is particularly relevant to students at IU.
+That said, a great deal of the information is universally applicable and will be useful to non-linguists and to non-IU students.

 A. First considerations when getting ready to do research.